-Distinct is a partially blocking component that remove duplicates from one flow.
+Distinct is a partially blocking component that removes duplicates from one flow.
 Its main advantages against the sort component provided in SSIS are:

-- Memory usage: Distinct does not cache the whole flow (as Sort does) but retains in memory only the distincts, consuming less memory then Sort
+- Memory usage: Distinct does not cache the whole flow the way Sort does; it only retains the distincts in memory, consuming less memory than Sort;

-- Distinct is partially blocking where Sort is fully blocking
+- Distinct is partially blocking whereas Sort is fully blocking;

 During ETL we often need to take the DISTINCT values from one flow and process them in some way.
 This is normally done using the Sort transformation, a fully blocking component that sorts data and optionally removes duplicates.

-The Sort component is really powerful, it is fast and easy to use but, as it will cache all data received before releasing any row to its output, it consumes a lot of memory.
-I am normally used to think twice before inserting a sort transformation in a flow as I have always to be aware of how many rows the Sort component will have to manage.
+The Sort component is really powerful, fast and easy to use; however, because it will cache all data received before releasing any row to its output, it consumes a lot of memory.
+I usually tend to think twice before inserting a Sort transformation into a flow.
+Indeed, I always have to be aware of how many rows the Sort component will have to manage.

-Looking in the Microsoft samples for SSIS I have found a sample component that removes duplicates.
-The sample component behaves much like I want Distinct to work so I decided to use it as a start.
+Looking at the Microsoft samples for SSIS I have found a sample component that removes duplicates.
+The sample component behaves much like how I want Distinct to work so I decided to use it as a start.

-I have removed some of the capabilities of the sample component as I didn’t need them, rearranged the use interface and then, I started working on the Distinct behaviour.
+I have removed some of the capabilities of the sample component as I didn’t need them, rearranged the user interface and then, I started working on the behavior of Distinct.

-If you look at the original implementation of the RemoveDuplicatesCS component from Microsoft you will see that it uses the same technique of the sort component: it caches all data, sorts them and output non duplicated rows.
+If you look at the original implementation of the RemoveDuplicatesCS component from Microsoft you will see that it uses the technique of the sort component: it caches all data, sorts it and returns non-duplicated rows.

-I changed the behaviour caching only the non duplicated rows in a dictionary and sending each single row to the output as soon as the component receives it and discovers that it is not a duplicated one (that means it is the first time the component sees the row).
+I changed the behavior to only cache the non-duplicated rows in a dictionary, and to send each single row to the output as soon as the component receives it and discovers that it is not duplicated – meaning it is the first time the component sees the row.

-Performance has been a problem: as I said before, Sort is a very fast component and gaining its same performance has not been easy.
-The problem is that – writing a component – you have to manage arrays of Object as you have no idea of what type of data you’ll have to handle.
+Performance has been a problem: as I said before, Sort is a very fast component and achieving the same performance has not been easy.
+The problem is that when writing a component you have to manage arrays of Object; indeed, you have no idea what type of data you’ll have to handle.
 How do you quickly search for duplicates in an array of objects?

-The final implementation uses a hash function cached on each single row to speed up searching the row in the distinct dictionary and behaves at much the same speed (sometimes 1,5 times faster, sometimes a bit slower) of the sort component.
+The final implementation uses a hash function cached on each single row to speed up searching the row in the distinct dictionary.
+It behaves at pretty much the same speed as the sort component – sometimes 1.5 times faster, sometimes a bit slower.

-A few words about memory usage.
-If the distinct values are few, when compared to the whole flow of data, then Distinct will be a perfect candidate for your package as it will consume a lot less memory compared to Sort and you will not have to worry about memory problems.
-On the other side, if you want to remove just a few duplicated rows in a huge flow then Distinct will need to cache the whole flow (as Sort does) and memory will still be a problem.
-The choice depends on your knowledge about the original data
+A few words about memory usage: If the distinct values are few compared to the whole flow of data, then Distinct will be a perfect candidate for your package.
+Indeed, it will consume a lot less memory compared to Sort and you will not have to worry about memory issues.
+On the other hand, if you want to remove just a few duplicated rows in a huge flow of data then Distinct will need to cache the whole flow (like Sort does) and memory will still be a problem.
+The choice depends on your knowledge about the original data.

 Installation is very simple: